How much does executive coaching cost in the UK? What do executive coaches charge?

 From this criteria, we found 3 categories of coaches:

 - Group 1 - coaches charging £500 to £850: had little or no business experience with global businesses prior to becoming a coach; worked up to middle management positions prior to becoming coaches; had less then 5 years' coaching experience as an external coach; when we listened to them coach, they were skills-coaches (fine for coaching graduates and junior management - but not for coaching middle to senior management.)
-We found many hobbyists in this group - part-timers filling in between jobs.
-One coach even said they had a high-earning partner, so didn't really need to work but coaching was 'an interesting experience'.
+We found many hobbyists in this group - part-timers filling in between jobs or several said they had a high-earning partner, so didn't really need to work but coaching was 'an interesting experience'.

 - Group 2 - coaches charging £850 to £1250: had on average 9 years' coaching experience as an external coach; had 7 years' quality work experience with a blue chip organisation; trained with one of the better coaching organisations (through not all coaches had); when we heard them coach, most were above average to high quality (though there was the odd consultant who was not coaching, but masquerading under the title of 'coach' and trading off an impressive work CV).